basham/swit-workshop-a11y/slides.md

 - Mobile first approach.

 Notes:
 A visual user interface is often thought of as a two-dimensional thing.
 Or with the advent of virtual reality, three-dimensions.
 However, the foundation of this content is all 1-dimension.
 It is linear in nature.
 HTML, code, and text is written top to bottom.
 You read top to bottom.
 With a keyboard, you navigate top to bottom.
-It is important that before design in 2D, we design in 1D.
+It is important that before designing in 2D, we design in 1D.
 That's the importance of the Mobile First practice.
 When you design for mobile, the limited viewport width is a constraint making you design linearly.
 It forces you to be intentional about the content order.
 Only then with a wider screen, the content can be enhanced in 2D with responsive design techniques.